iomesh/docs/docs/installation/setup-iomesh-storage.md

 In order not to affect the business network, IOMesh Cluster needs an independent data network for data transmission, so you need to divide an independent network segment (`dataCIDR`) for the IOMesh chunk.
 Every data network interface has a data ip within `dataCIDR`.

-If IOMesh and computing nodes are deployed separately, then you also need to divide the access network segment (`accessCIDR`) and ensure that IOMesh and computing nodes are under the same network segment.
-Every access network interface has a access ip within `accessCIDR`.

 1. Export default config from chart

 > **_NOTE_: If you already exported the config, you can skip this step.**